-The UNC Physician Assistant program is a graduate program awarding a Master’s of Health Science.
+The UNC Physician Assistant program is a graduate program awarding a Master of Health Sciences in Physician Assistant Studies.
 Our program is committed to diversity in the student body and in the physician assistant workforce.
 We encourage persons from all socioeconomic, racial/ethnic, and religious backgrounds to apply.
 Especially, we encourage veterans from all areas of the U.S. Armed Forces to apply to our program.
 We recognize that your service and experiences would provide a valuable perspective in our program.
 We give preference to veterans who served in a medical capacity while serving in the military, particularly, Special Forces Medical Sergeants.
 Preference is also given to applicants who meet the mission and goals of the program.

 How to Apply

 The UNC PA program participates in the Centralized Application Service for Physician Assistants (CASPA) online application process.
 Applicants must complete a CASPA application and submit a UNC supplemental application and applicant fee of $95.
 Applicants should carefully read over CASPA’s application instructions early in the application period to familiarize themselves with the application process and requirements.
 It is the responsibility of the applicant to meet the required established deadlines.

 UNC Health announced that they will require employees and matriculated students to complete their vaccination series (i.e. receive two shots of a Moderna or Pfizer vaccine, or one shot of the Johnson & Johnson vaccine) by Tuesday, Sept.
 21, 2021.
 As a result, matriculated students with clinical experiences at UNC Health and other clinical sites that have such requirements, regardless of curriculum phase or duration, must complete their vaccination series by the deadlines set by the placement sites.
 To facilitate placement, vaccinated matriculated students should upload a copy of their vaccination record to CastleBranch, Inc.